Putin signs annexation of Ukrainian regions as losses mount – KION546

 Many of the earlier attacks by the Iranian-made drones happened in the south of the country and not near the capital, which hasn’t been targeted for weeks.

 In a later post, Kuleba said that a total of six Shahed-136 drones struck the city, one of the largest in the region after Kyiv itself.
-One person was injured in the attacks.
+One person was wounded in the attacks.

 Dozens of rescue workers were on the scene and still working to extinguish the fires hours after the attacks were reported, he said.